reximus/polymer-ctrl-dependencies/README.md

 # polymer-ctrl-dependencies
-Creates dependencies tree (in JSON) for specific ctrl in the project.
+Creates dependencies tree (in JSON) for specific ctrl in Polymer2 project.
 Can be used for tracking possible affected areas.

 ## How to run